brudnak/hosted-tenant-rancher/README.md

 # Hosted / Tenant Rancher

-## Jenkins

-Currently able
-to run from Jenkins
-when using a Multi-line String Parameter named `CONFIG` and pasting in your version of the `config.yml` file shown below.
-You'll need to provide an existing s3 bucket name in your config when running from Jenkins.
-This will hold your terraform state file so that you can run cleanup from Jenkins.

-## Jenkins Cleanup

-Can now run cleanup from Jenkins!
-You need an existing s3 bucket when creating / destroying from Jenkins.
-However, once you have this bucket, you can always use it, as the cleanup script also cleans up the terraform state file from s3.

 ## Setup

 There should be a file named `config.yml` that sits at the top level of this repository sitting next to the `README.md`.
 It should match the following, replaced with your values.